markanderstam/sye-tools/sye-azure/README.md

     sye azure cluster-create my-cluster ./sye-environment.tar.gz ./authorized_keys

+This will create a cluster named "my-cluster" on Azure.
+The cluster name must be unique for this Azure account.

 The authorized_keys file shall contain a set of ssh-keys that shall be allowed to login to all machines.
 See the [man-page for sshd](<https://www.freebsd.org/cgi/man.cgi?sshd(8)>) for a specification of the authorized_keys file-format.